-An intangible asset is derecognized on disposal, or when no future economic benefits are expected from use.
-Gains or losses arising from de-recognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, and are recognised in profit or loss when the asset is derecognized.
+An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use.
+Gains or losses arising from de-recognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, and are recognised in profit or loss when the asset is derecognised.

-Amortization is calculated using the straightline method to write down the cost of intangible assets to their residual values over the estimated useful lives as follows:
+Amortization is calculated using the straight-line method to write down the cost of intangible assets to their residual values over the estimated useful lives as follows:

-Computer software 5 years Visa license 5 years
+• Computer software 5 years Visa license 5 years

-(o) Dividends
+(n) Dividends

 Dividends are charged to equity in the year in which they are declared.
+Proposed dividends are appropriated from retained earnings into a separate component of equity until they are declared.

-(p) Impairment of non - financial assets
+(o) Impairment of non - financial assets